COVID-19 Business Resources

 It can be hard to stay on top of all that occurs with changing health orders, opportunities, and events that impact your business.
 The City of Pleasant Hill communicates changes as quickly as possible in two primary ways, and we recommend you sign up for both:

 1) Emails sent to the owners of Pleasant Hill businesses.
 If you are an owner or manager of a business, and have not been receiving emails with information on resources and changes in health orders that specifically impact businesses, email EconomicDevelopment@pleasanthillca.org ask to be added to the distribution list.

-2) A bi-weekly enewsletter is sent out with news that may impact businesses and residents in Pleasant Hill, including changes in health orders, special events or programs added or cancelled.
+2) A bi-weekly e-newsletter is sent out with news that may impact businesses and residents in Pleasant Hill, including changes in health orders, special events or programs added or cancelled.
 Sign up for the The Update by clicking here.
 (Ignore the part where it says you are giving us permission to market to you.
-The only thing you will receive as a result of subscribing is the Weekly Update.)
+The only thing you will receive as a result of subscribing is The Update.)

 Contra Costa County and State Health Orders Impact Business Operations

 Health Orders are issued by Contra Costa Health Services and the State of California’s Governor as the number of COVID-19 virus cases rise and fall.
 The Health Orders outline protocols intended to slow the spread of the virus, and include both mandatory and recommended components for business operations, including which businesses are allowed to operate.

 For the most up to date information and business guidelines, visit coronavirus.cchealth.org